Authors of section

 Screw insertion

-Drilling of hole
+Drilling the hole

 If the screws are to be used bicortically, care should be taken to avoid over-drilling and damaging the soft tissue and other structures beyond the inner cortex.

-Insertion of nonlocking screws in locking screw plate
+Insertion of nonlocking screw in locking plate

 Screw length determination